sacOO7/socketcluster-client-python/README.md

 --------------------------------
 #### Event emitter

-- eventname is name of event and message can be String ,boolean ,int or JSON-object
+- eventname is name of event and message can be String, boolean, int or JSON-object

 ```python